LordSuperior77/Superior-Reign/README.md

 # Superior Reign
-This is a game built using Java.
+This is a game built using C# and OpenTK.
 I hope you enjoy!

 # About This Game
 This game is about a ruler (king? idk) trying to reclaim his throne, powers and weapons.